Last Updated on

 Step 1: Optimize Your Posts for Search Engines

 If you want your affiliate income to increase, you need to rank high in search.
 You need to know about search engine optimization (SEO) and how to properly optimize your posts.
-Luckily, it’s actually really easy to learn SEO as a blogger.
-I have a free SEO training that has been taken and loved by thousands of bloggers.

 Here’s why SEO works and is a great affiliate marketing strategy.